muratk5n/thirdwave/en/README.md

 ---

-FBI NIBRS crime dataset, has 45 mil records for one year, and they get quarter of all data from the states.
+FBI NIBRS crime (master) dataset has 45 mil records for one year, and they get quarter of all data from the states.
 Does US have that much crime?
 Or are overzealous cops are looking for / creating trouble?

 ---